coder/coder/docs/admin/architectures/validated-arch.md

 restrictions.
 With this in mind, Coder requires the following connectivity:

 - Egress from workspace compute to the Coder control plane pods
-- Egress from control plane pods to your PostgreSQL database
+- Egress from control plane pods to Coder's PostgreSQL database
-- Egress from control plane pods to your version control and artifact repositories
+- Egress from control plane pods to git and package repositories
-- Ingress from user endpoints to the control plane Load Balancer or Ingress controller
+- Ingress from user devices to the control plane Load Balancer or Ingress controller

 We recommend configuring your network policies in accordance with the above.